josevnz/home_nmap/tutorial/README.md

         'target',
         action='store',
         nargs='*',
-        help=(f"One or more targets, in NMAP format (scanme.homenmap.org, microsoft.com/24, 192.168.0.1; "
+        help=(f"One or more targets, in Nmap format (scanme.homenmap.org, microsoft.com/24, 192.168.0.1; "
               f"10.0.0-255.1-254).
 If not provided, then scan local networks") )
     args = arg_parser.parse_args()